 For existing accounts it helps to remember your password.
 Again, there is no password recovery (this may have changed), you create a new account.
 If you have an existing account, you are presented with a list of skiers who registered in previous years on that account, and can register them or change their profile (pretty much anything but the name and date of birth, so if you get married, well, call the Birkie office, I assume—but the Birkie is very open to people of all sexual orientations so you can change your gender).
 Down at the bottom are people who have already registered (even though they appear above and have “register” links next to their names).

 Go through the screen and register.
 It’s not cheap.
-The base fee is still around $115.
+The base fee is over $100.
 Why does it cost?
 Well, first of all, there are a few costs associate with the race.
 Like dozens of school buses, police patrols, medical staff, volunteer insurance, administrative staff, grooming, set-up and tear-down, fuel, web design and hosting, printing, food and others.
 Most point-to-point races cost in this ballpark.
 But here’s the thing: the Birkie is a nonprofit.
 No one is getting rich off these race entries.
 If there’s extra money lying around, it can go in to things like youth programs, elite skier development, trail building and maintenance and grooming and the like.
 The Birkie grooms and maintains about 100k of trails, and you can ski them for free.
 So it’s not a bad deal.
 (Also, big city marathons, which don’t exactly have to build, maintain or groom the roads, are pushing $200 these days.
 So it’s a bargain!)

 Once you register, you’ll get an email confirming your registration.
 As for your wave: you have to wait.
 We’ll get to waves later, but waves are very, very, very important to a lot of Birkie skiers.
 People define themselves by their wave.
 The first question any Birkie skier will ask another is “what wave?”
 If you’ve skied the race, you know this.
 But when you register, you don’t know right away.
 Your information is sent off to Birkie Central, where the Wave Elves take your registration, donate any twenty dollar bills to the local orphanage (no, you can’t bribe your way in to the first wave, as far as I know) and make their calculations to assign you to the appropriate wave, based on past Birkebeiners or qualifying races.